Baabaas clash as a tie-breaker? Why not agrees smiling Gatland

 "Hopefully the Kiwis have made them feel at home and they will go home and say what a great time they've had and send more people over here."

-(Reporting by Greg Stutchbury; Editing by Clare Lovell)
+Reporting by Greg Stutchbury; Editing by Clare Lovell